Winfield-Hill leads Diamonds to victory over Stars

 Winfield-Hill ton helps Diamonds beat Stars

-Diamonds skipper Winfield-Hill carried her bat, scoring 15 fours and a six from 100 balls to register her highest score of the season in this competition and become its top run scorer with 336 in six matches.
+Diamonds skipper Winfield-Hill carried her bat, scoring 15 fours and a six from 100 balls to register her highest score of the season in this competition and become its top run-scorer with 336 in six matches.

 Diamonds lost Sterre Kalis to an early run out and Stars' Darcey Carter took 2-31, removing Emma Marlow and Phoebe Turner, but the latter's dismissal with Diamonds on 86-3 was the final wicket Stars took as Winfield-Hill and Tryon eased them to 209-3 and the win with 17 overs to spare.